devw4r/MapTools/README.md

 # MapTools
-Tools designed to extract data from game maps.
+Tools designed to extract, work, interact... with data from 0.5.3 game maps.